Mistakes You’re Making With Your Portfolio and Resume

-Tailor your applications
+Tailor your applications for each job

 - It shows you are paying attention to their needs.